electrode-io/car-buying/instructions.md

    ![alt text][check-nodejs]

-   If you didn't have your node ready, please install nodeJS using [nvm](https://github.com/creationix/nvm)
+   If you do not have the current nodejs version, please install nodeJS using [nvm](https://github.com/creationix/nvm)

-   If you didn't have your npm ready, please install npm using
+   If you do not have the current npm version, please install npm using

    ```bash
    npm install npm -g